Transport Connectivity

 Over 50% of Scotland’s population within an hour’s commute

-Stirling is strategically located in the heart of Scotland.
-Excellent road and rail links mean we are within an hour’s travel time of over half of Scotland’s population as well as two international airports offering flights to more than 120 markets.
-Our train station is one of Scotland’s busiest – reaching Edinburgh or Glasgow in just over 30 minutes and with a new, regular train service announced to London.
+Stirling is strategically located in the heart of Scotland – within an hour’s travel time of over half of the population and two international airports offering flights to more than 120 markets – making it an ideal home for new and growing businesses.

 Making Connections